Making Sun Dried Tomatoes

 Yes, this is probably my favorite little snack and luckily enough, I don’t only have to enjoy them in the summer, I can preserve them an feast on them all winter long!

 Here’s my yummy recipe for making Sun Dried Tomatoes.
-I love these things but they are so expensive and the ones from the stores come full of sulfates which my son and I are allergic to.
-These homemade tomatoes are only a good deal if you grow the tomatoes or you get them from free.
-This recipe takes A LOT of tomatoes and the cherry tomatoes are very expensive per pound.
-I do not have exact measurements or times, it’s just one of those recipes that you do with what you have!
+I love these things, but they are so expensive, and the ones from the stores come full of sulfates which my son and I are allergic to.
+These homemade tomatoes are only a good deal if you grow the tomatoes or you get them for free.

 How to Make Sun Dried Tomatoes

-Cherry Tomatoes
+Washing Tomatoes

-Diced Up Cherry Tomatoes
+Cutting Up Tomatoes

 Cut the little tomatoes into tiny slices.
 I usually get 3-4 slices from each but it depends on the size of your tomatoes.
 I love using my Tomato Knife for tasks like this.